ildaneta/gostack-mobile-challenge-concepts/Readme.md

 6. After being inside the cloned repository, download the dependencies using:

+`yarn add`

+7. Start the project

-`yarn android` or `yarn add`
+`yarn android`

-7. To run the tests, perform through the command:
+8. To run the tests, perform through the command:

 `yarn test`